Fairchild F-27

-The Fairchild F-27 and Fairchild Hiller FH-227 were versions of the Fokker F27 Friendship twin-engined, turboprop, passenger aircraft manufactured under license by Fairchild Hiller in the United States.
+The Fairchild F-27 and Fairchild Hiller FH-227 are versions of the Fokker F27 Friendship twin-engined, turboprop, passenger aircraft formerly manufactured under license by Fairchild Hiller in the United States.
 The Fairchild F-27 was similar to the standard Fokker F27, while the FH-227 was an independently developed, stretched version.

 Design and development

 The Fokker F27 began life as a 1950 design study known as the P275, a 32-seater powered by two Rolls-Royce Dart turboprops.
 With the aid of Dutch government funding, the P275 evolved into the F27, which first flew on November 24, 1955.
 The first prototype was powered by Dart 507s and would have seated 28.
 To correct a slight tail heaviness and to allow for more seats, the second prototype (which first flew in January 1957) had a 3 ft fuselage, which allowed seating for 32.